avdravid/rosetta-neuron-scaling/language/README.md

   --output outputs_cross/index.html
 ```

-The viewer is a single self-contained HTML page with a paginated sidebar (filter by avg correlation, anchor layer range, or search `L8`/`N859`/`8/859`) and a main panel showing per-anchor top-activating example contexts across all selected models side-by-side.
-The on-disk `rosetta_anchors.json` always contains every intersection anchor; `--num-anchors` only caps how many appear in the HTML for browseability.
+The viewer is a single self-contained HTML page with a sidebar (filter by avg correlation, anchor layer range, or search `L8`/`N859`/`8/859`) and a main panel showing per-anchor top-activating example contexts across all selected models side-by-side.

 The underlying pipelines are also directly invokable if you need finer control (e.g. resuming from a specific step) — see below.